This guide describes recorded vote information accessible from Congress.gov, and also suggests supplementary resources.

 - Roll Call Votes by the U.S. Congress

-Note that vote data fields are not searchable within Congress.gov at this time.
+Note - vote data fields are not searchable within Congress.gov at this time.

 Supplementary Third Party Sources for Recorded Votes from House and Senate